Azure/vm-scale-sets/preview/upgrade/readme.md

 		Version: latest

+## When automatic upgrade happens
+- Autoamtic OS upgrades are triggered when the publisher for your OS sku releases a new image version.

 ## How to configure auto-updates

-- Sign up for the limited preview (details will be provided)
+- Sign up for the limited preview

-- Upgrade policy is set to Rolling.
+- Set UpgradePolicy is set to Rolling.

 - Syntax
 ```